Small Business Owners: Use These Painting Tips to Maximize Visual Appeal

 What type of paint should I use?

-The two most common options are latex (water-based) or oil-based (alkyd) paint.
-For most small businesses, latex is the better choice.
-It dries faster, has minimal odor, and provides good coverage in 2 coats.
-Oil-based paint takes longer to dry and has strong fumes, so it requires more ventilation.
+The most common options are latex (water‑based) and oil‑based (alkyd).
+For most businesses, latex is preferable: it dries faster, has lower odor, and typically covers well in two coats.
+Oil‑based paints take longer to dry and have stronger fumes, requiring more ventilation.

 How many coats of paint will I need?